 Dumfries Model Flying Club is affiliated to both the British Model Flying Association (BMFA) and the Scottish Aeromodellers Association (SAA).
-These organisations provide a framework of safety rules and regulations, and also a programme of flying skills development through various stages of training, testing and certification.
+These organisations provide a framework of safety rules and regulations, and also a programme of flying skills development, through various stages of training, testing and achievement certification.
 Individual membership of either the SAA or BMFA is a requirement for all DMFC members as they also provide third party insurance as an important benefit of membership.
 It is a condition of flying at our club site that all individuals carry adequate third party insurance and members and visitors who fly at our site must therefore be able to prove current membership of SAA or BMFA at all times.

 Model flying is a diverse hobby which covers many different interests and disciplines which give it a very wide appeal.
 Several of our members are keen aeromodellers who design, build and fly their own creations from scratch, but those skills are no longer a necessary aspect of model flying.
-These days there is a huge variety of models available in ARTF (almost ready to fly) form, and many of these simply screw together so that they can be ready to fly within a very short time of opening the box!
+These days there is a huge variety of models available in ARTF (almost ready to fly) form, and many of these simply screw together so that they can be ready to fly within a very short time after opening the box!

 As the ability and time to build a model in order to fly one is no longer necessary, the fact is that radio-controlled model flying has never been easier or cheaper to get into.
 New technology has brought big improvements to the hobby too, and perhaps the most far-reaching development in recent years has been the move towards quiet, clean, electric-powered flight, which has now become the mainstream power-train of choice for most of our members.
-Computerised radio transmitters with memories for different model settings has also brought great benefits as well.
+Computerised radio transmitters with memories for different model settings have also brought great benefits as well.